bazel-contrib/rules_nodejs/docs/Rollup.md

   Instead you must edit the .bzl file where the rules are declared, or possibly a markdown file next to the .bzl file
  ********************* -->
-# rollup rules for Bazel
+# Rollup rules for Bazel

-The rollup rules run the rollup JS bundler with Bazel.
+The Rollup rules run the Rollup.JS bundler with Bazel.

-Wraps the rollup CLI documented at https://rollupjs.org/guide/en/#command-line-reference

 ## Installation